 If you’re denied credit because of information in your credit reports, you should receive what’s called an adverse action notice from the lender, giving you an explanation.
 This can help you understand why you were denied and inspire you to comb through your credit reports and see where your credit stands.

-How we picked these loans
+Our methodology: How we picked these loans

 When we looked for the best personal loans for bad credit we considered factors such as ease of the loan application process, interest rates, fees, loan amounts offered, loan terms and lender transparency.